 Despite the salient benefits of digital connectivity, many are still hesitant to invest in digitalisation.
-Based on a study by insurance company QBE, this is attributed by the high cost of investment in digitalisation, which has deterred 40% of Small and Medium-sized Enterprises (SMEs) lacking funds and expertise to do so.
+This is attributed to the high cost of investment in digitalisation, based on a study by insurance company QBE.
+This has deterred 40% of SMEs lacking funds and expertise to do so.
 Moreover, certain individuals do not possess the skills-set to undergo digitalisation, particularly so if their previous job was conducted face-to-face.
 As a result, structural unemployment may result and this may mean a loss of income and opportunities to retrain or learn new skills for many.

-In light of the COVID-19 pandemic, the Infocomm Media Development Authority (IMDA) and Enterprise Singapore (ESG) have launched The Smart Digital Initiative, providing newly incorporated SMEs simple and easy-to-use solutions at low costs.
+In light of the COVID-19 pandemic, the Infocomm Media Development Authority (IMDA) and Enterprise Singapore (ESG) have launched The Smart Digital Initiative.
+This provides newly incorporated SMEs simple and easy-to-use solutions at low costs.
 The expansion of digital collaboration, marketing and e-payment aids SMEs in improving transaction accuracy and administrative productivity.

-SMEs can adopt a POS system to improve their digital connectivity.
-A POS system allows business owners to constantly keep track of their inventory levels and be alerted when stocks are low.
+Thus, SMEs can adopt a POS system to improve their digital connectivity.
+A POS system allows business owners to keep track of their inventory and be alerted when stocks are low.
 Such a system also eliminates traditional methods of ordering and supports paperless ordering for faster and more effective transactions.
 Owning a POS system will also provide business owners with product and sales reports as well as inventory reports.
-At EPOS, our POS systems are specially catered to 3 different sectors, namely retail, F&B as well as minimarts.
+Our EPOS POS system caters to 3 different sectors, namely retail, F&B as well as minimarts.

 Retail POS System

 One of the best features of the POS system for retailers is allowing business owners to check the daily performance of their stores through auto-generated graphs based on their sales data.
-This would allow them to track top-selling items to better estimate the stock that they should order again.
+Therefore, this would allow them to track top-selling items to better estimate the stock that they should order again.

-Another feature of the POS system is the visibility and control of inventory, which allows retailers to easily identify items that are low on stock.
+Another feature of the POS system is the visibility and control of inventory,.
+This allows retailers to easily identify items that are low on stock.
 EPOS’ POS system also offers a SmartReorder system which suggests reordering amounts based on the sales data collected.

-An extra feature of the POS system that is well-suited for retailers is the availability of a cloud-based POS system, which allows retailers to access real-time data and manage their businesses easily through a web browser, regardless of wherever they are or whenever they wish to access the data.
+Moreover, an extra feature of the POS system is the availability of a cloud-based POS system that suits retailers.
+This allows retailers to access real-time data and manage their businesses easily through a web browser, regardless of wherever they are or whenever they wish to access the data.

 F&B POS System

-A top feature of the POS system that caters to F&B owners is the central kitchen system, which allows orders from multiple outlets to be managed from a single POS terminal.
+A top feature of the POS system that caters to F&B owners is the central kitchen system.
+This allows orders from multiple outlets to be managed from a single POS terminal.
 This means that business owners with multiple stores would be able to stay organized and manage different outlets all at the same time.

-An added key feature of the POS system is its ability to sync to kitchen equipment such as the order printer for a more seamless experience.
+An added feature of the POS system is its ability to sync to kitchen equipment for a more seamless experience.
 This would allow F&B owners to print order receipts directly from the POS system, minimising their inconvenience and time wasted.

-Additionally, the POS system has a table management system, allowing F&B owners to easily create table layouts according to their stores.
+Additionally, the POS system has a table management system.
+This allows F&B owners to easily create table layouts according to their stores.
 This makes it much easier for employees to take orders as they are able to quickly identify which table their customers are seated at.

 Minimart POS System